statycc/pymwp/README.md

 ## How to Use

-To analyze a C file, run:
+To analyze a C file, run in terminal:

 ```
 pymwp path/to_some_file.c